-Using music at home to interact with your child
+Using music at home with your child

 The best thing to do is expose young children to lots of different types of music.
 Different musical styles and sounds are important to see what preferences they have.
 But remember most of us like different music depending on our mood and our preferences change over time.

-At about 2.5 years old my autistic son would get very upset when I sang nursery rhymes to him.
+At about 2.5 years old my son would get very upset when I sang nursery rhymes to him.
 I assumed he didn’t like my tone deaf singing voice.
 Then he started to get upset with singing at nursery too.
 It took a while for me to figure it out.
 His distress was because he knew he was supposed to be joining in.
 The problem was he didn’t know how.

 My son loves music, he did as a baby and does now.
 I found his reaction to nursery rhymes very odd.
 He now has a better language understanding and can follow more of the rhymes.
 It is clear to me now that the issue was understanding.
 I wish I had realised this earlier as there is so much I could have done to make it easier for him to join in.
+I started early with visuals for my youngest and it does make a big difference.

 Here are some of our favourite musical activities to do at home.